Information about Radical Faerie Gatherings at Breitenbush

 The Upcoming Gathering

-The Winter 2018 Cascadia Radical Faerie Gathering at Breitenbush Hot Springs will be held between Thursday, August 15 and Monday, August 19, 2016.
+The Winter 2018 Cascadia Radical Faerie Gathering at Breitenbush Hot Springs will be held between Thursday, February 15 and Monday, February 19, 2018.
 We’ll arrive after 3 or 4PM on Thursday, and leave after lunch and closing ceremony on Monday around 1PM.
+Stay tuned for more details.

 This event is intended and designed for all faeries who self-identify as male-loving men.